aburgasser/splat/README.md

 advanced analyses such as spectral model fitting and spectral binary analysis; and plot/tabulate your results.

-SPLAT is an experimental, collaborative project of research students in Adam Burgasser's UCSD Cool Star Lab, aimed at teaching students how to do research by building their own analysis tools.

 ## Installation and Dependencies

 SPLAT is best forked from this github site, which is updated on a semi-regular basis.